anjumafia89/Flight-Cost-Calculation-ECP-/README.md

-I've created test cases using the QASE tool and imported  CSV files.
-Here using ECP Black Box Testing
+I have used the QASE tool to create test cases and imported CSV files.
+Black Box Testing (ECP) is utilized for creating the test cases.

 These are the requirements: